Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Besides, he didn’t need to get within spear distance.
 He just wanted to see.

-He followed the rhythmic sloshing sound and soft vocalisations as close as he dared, and…
+He followed the rhythmic sloshing sound and soft vocalisations as close as he dared, and...

 Well.
 Awisun was certainly having fun, oh yes.
 So was Jooyun.
 They really *were* People, through and through.
 Strange, pale people but nothing more than that.
-And if that was their idea of a restful night’s sleep…
+And if that was their idea of a restful night’s sleep...

 Smirking, he crept away and left them to enjoy themselves.